 Coolmaterial.
 Elizabeth Herrmann Architecture + Design is a residential firm based in central Vermont that builds, remodels and restores with a combination of character and distinction you won’t find at other firms.

 Atsugi-based Hibinosekkei designed the small gabled playhouse within the open-plan corridors of the school.
 The 15-square-metre space houses toy versions of the typical amenities used to carry out household chores.
 The structure is made entirely from unfinished pine, with the exterior clad in horizontal planks and the interior lined in broad boards.
 A child-sized kitchen and laundry area, and a wood burner to all children to mimic the typical task carried out in a family home.
 The half-open gabled roof with exposed trusses allows natural light to flood the space.
+Hibinosekkei invited the kindergarten children to visit the site during its construction so they could learn about the carpentry involved.
+A kitchen worktop, table and chairs provide a space for the children to pretend to prepare meals and wash dishes.
 Houses don't come a lot smaller than this tiny London pad.
 Due to house prices in London being what they are, some shrewd firms are looking to turn even the smallest space into a viable home.